 - Neck and Spinal Cord Injury.

 These injuries may need a long recovery time that require patience and rest, which could mean you’d have to spend time in the hospital, physical therapy, and stay away from work.
 While many people want to return to work as soon as possible, this could make their injuries worse and set back their recovery time.

 Get in Touch with a Chicago Bus Accident Lawyer

 If you or a loved one has been injured in a bus accident, you owe it to yourselves to stand up for your rights.
 You can recover benefits for your past and future medical expenses, pain and suffering, and lost wages.
 Holding the person who caused the accident responsible for their actions could help prevent another accident like this in the future, especially if the bus company or driver acted negligently.

 In bus accident claims, it’s important to act quickly.
-The Krzak Rundio Law Group is here to help you.
+The Krzak Rundio Gorman, Injury Attorneys is here to help you.
 Please don’t hesitate to contact us at (312)736-1111 or contact us online.
 Our Chicago bus accident lawyers are prepared to help and can discuss the merits of your case.